austinjbay/austinjbay.github.io/_posts/2025-04-24-side-projects-at-work.md

 ---
 title: "In defense of side projects"
-subtitle: Where curiosity drives creation
+subtitle: Where small ideas lead to breakthroughs
 description: "Time carved out for pet projects is hard-won at work these days, but there's so much value in spending time outside official company projects."
 date: 2025-04-24
 layout: post